 Horse Shoeing Care

-Our Farrier comes to our facility twice monthly.
-Owners are expected to leave a check payable to the Farrier prior to the day of work.
-If there is no check, the Farrier will not provide services.
-Our Farrier’s next visit will be listed on the whiteboard in the aisle way.
+Jeff Thompson, Owner and Farm Manager is also our Farrier.
 Owners need not provide handling when using OTR’s Farrier.
+Jeff will provide details of his service and scheduling as part of your welcome packet.
 Each horse owner may elect to use a farrier of his/her choice.
 In that case, it is the responsibility of that owner to make arrangements for horse handling.

 Farewell Horse Care Policy